 See more In-depth

 - Calhoun AH.
-Estrogen-associated migraine. http://www.uptodate.com/index.
-Accessed Sept.
-14, 2012.
+Estrogen-associated migraine. https://www.uptodate.com/contents/search.
+Oct.
+2, 2018.

-- Lee M, et al. Headache in pregnancy. http://www.uptodate.com/index.
-Accessed Sept.
-7, 2012.
+- Lee M, et al. Headache in pregnancy and postpartum women. https://www.uptodate.com/contents/search.
+Accessed Oct.
+2, 2018.